dawnsix/lambda-selenium/README.md

-# javascript based selenium PoC w/ LambdaTest
+# javascript based selenium poc w/ lambdatest
 selenium + js base frame for cloud browser testing within ci pipeline

 pro tip: dont use lambdatest - you get what you pay for and thats all I'm saiyan